north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: still looking for one.

+## SLD to LYR/LYRX ##
+These tools do rely entirely on QGIS' SLD export capabilities, so the quality of the conversion will depend on the symbology options used in the ArcMap documents and how compatible they are with QGIS' SLD support.
+The SLD format itself has considerably less symbology functionality compared with either QGIS or ArcMap, therefore a conversion to SLD will often be a lossy process, dropping complex options back to simpler SLD supported symbology.
+> Workaround:

+* Reasses symbology choices in ArcMap

+> Proposed solution: will improve with QGIS' SLD capabilities.
+If this is a major issue, consider funding the capability development of it.

 ## Vector tile packs - Index ##
 There are two types of Vector Tile Packs (VTPK) in **ESRI**:
   Flat : supported by **SLYR**